-You can do a Gap Year ... get college credits ... and even receive financial assistance by joining us at Ywam Tyler!
+You can do a Gap Year ... and earn transferable college credits ... by joining us at Ywam Tyler!
 Crazy, right?
-We partner with colleges all over the US because your goals and dreams matter to us as well.
+We partner with colleges because your goals and dreams matter to us as well.
 Your parents can have total peace knowing your five months of adventure actually helps prepare you for college.

 Are you ready to do different?
-Aren't you tired of the traditional educational environment?
+Are you tired of the traditional educational environment?
 Don't you really want to know what's next in life before you commit everything to it?